lulzzz/devops-tools/RunscopeElastic/readme.txt

 A webhook needs to be configured in Runscope that posts a json document to Elastic for each request.
 To make most use of the json document, it has to be transformed a bit before inserted into Elastic, this is done by utilizing an ingest pipeline.
-The generic ingest pipeline provied is useful for monitoring any service.
+The generic ingest pipeline provided is useful for monitoring any service.
 The jsonresult pipeline is useful for monitoring services that returns a json document in the body, an example of this is the _cluster/health page in Elasticsearch.
 I.e. the Elasticsearch specific ingest pipeline should be used when posting monitoring results of